The Evasions

-The Evasions was a novelty band that had a UK hit single in 1981.
+The Evasions were a novelty band that had a UK hit single in 1981.

 History

 The Evasions consisted of songwriter Adrian Sear, producer Nigel Martinez, and television music composer Graham de Wilde.
 For the single, de Wilde performed an impersonation of television presenter and broadcaster Alan Whicker, purportedly analysing the dance music scene in Whicker's trademark detached anthropological style.
 The backing included samples of "Good Times" by Chic and "Funkin' for Jamaica" by Tom Browne.

 Released on the Groove Productions label, based out of the Groove Records shop in Soho, under the title "Wikka Wrap" in June 1981, the song became a surprise hit, with The Evasions performing the track on Top of the Pops on 25 June; ultimately it peaked at no. 20 in the UK singles charts for the week ending 4 July 1981.